Projects per year

 He has published influential books (most jointly) that have had considerable impact including: International & Comparative Employment Relations: Global Crises and Institutional Responses.
 Its 7 editions are seen as "standard works" in its field around the world.
 It has been adapted into several other languages, including Chinese, Japanese, Korean and Thai.
 He has co-edited New Technology: International Perspectives on Human Resources & Industrial Relations, and co-authored Up in the Air: How Airlines Can Improve Performance by Engaging Their Employees; Regulating Employment Relations, Work and Labour Laws: International Comparisons between Key Countries.

 Other volumes that he has published include: Employment Relations in the Asia Pacific (Allen & Unwin/Thomson), Managing Managers (Blackwell); Organisational Change Strategies (Longman); Militant Managers?
 (Gower).
 Such publications have generated interest from the media and industry, locally and globally.
-Several have had considerable impact, been well cited, received excellent reviews and/or have been translated into other languages, including: Chinese, Danish, French, German, Indonesian, Italian, Japanese, Korean, Spanish and Thai.
+Several have had considerable impact, been well cited, received excellent reviews and/or have been translated into other languages, including Chinese, Danish, French, German, Indonesian, Italian, Japanese, Korean, Spanish and Thai.

-Various international conferences have invited him to be a keynote speaker or selected his papers to be published as one of the ‘best papers’ or to be included in proceedings, conference books or special issues of journals.
+International conferences have invited him to be a keynote speaker or selected his papers to be published as one of the ‘best papers’ or to be included in proceedings, conference books or special issues of journals.
 More than 20 refereed journals have appointed him to their editorial boards.

 He also researches with and advises international organizations, private- and public-sector enterprises and other organizations.
 International agencies (e.g. the International Labour Organization/United Nations) have commissioned him to conduct projects.

-Besides the Australian Research Council (ARC) grants listed, he has won many other grants including from the Economic & Social Research Council (ESRC), UK; Bank of England; a Cooperative Research Centre (CRC), Australian Studies Centre; Foundation for Management Education, UK; British Academy; European Group for Organisational Studies; Federal Mediation & Conciliation Service, USA; Ford Foundation, USA; Institute for Safety Compensation & Recovery Research; Australian Primary Health Care Research Institute; Australia-Korea Foundation; Academy of the Social Sciences in Australia/Australian Academy of the Humanities, Prescott Family Foundation and several other institutions and universities.
+Besides the Australian Research Council (ARC) grants listed, he has won many other grants including from the Economic & Social Research Council (ESRC), UK; Bank of England; a Cooperative Research Centre (CRC), Australian Studies Centre; Foundation for Management Education, UK; British Academy; European Group for Organisational Studies; Federal Mediation & Conciliation Service, USA; Ford Foundation, USA; Institute for Safety Compensation & Recovery Research; Australian Primary Health Care Research Institute; Australia-Korea Foundation; Academy of the Social Sciences in Australia/Australian Academy of the Humanities, Prescott Family Foundation and other institutions and universities.

-His interests and experience include many domains, for instance: artificial intelligence (AI), data science, the future of work, employment relations, people management, organizational and technological change, high-performance work systems, 'smart workplaces', arbitration, dispute prevention and settlement, mediation and negotiation, logistics, international comparisons and transferability of management styles and employment-relations arrangements, for instance, in aviation, agriculture, building, chemicals, distribution, education including universities, electronics, engineering, finance, healthcare, hospitality, infrastructure, manufacturing, mining, the public sector, railways and transport, retailing, services, sport, tourism, telecommunications, and unions, as well as in a range of enterprises.
+His interests and experience include many domains, for instance: artificial intelligence (AI), data science, the future of work, employment relations, people management, organizational and technological change, high-performance work systems, 'smart workplaces', arbitration, dispute prevention and settlement, mediation and negotiation, logistics, international comparisons and transferability of management styles and employment-relations arrangements, for instance, aviation, agriculture, building, chemicals, distribution, education including universities, electronics, engineering, finance, healthcare, hospitality, infrastructure, manufacturing, mining, the public sector, railways and transport, retailing, services, sport, tourism, telecommunications, and unions, as well as in a range of enterprises.

-He is: Co-Convenor, Victorian Fellows, Academy of the Social Sciences in Australia (ASSA) and Co-Chair, International Section, US Labor & Employment Relations Association (LERA).
+He is Co-Convenor, Victorian Fellows, Academy of the Social Sciences in Australia (ASSA) and Co-Chair, International Section, US Labor & Employment Relations Association (LERA).

-He is a Distinguished Member & Life Fellow of ANZAM; and a Fellow of other academies including: ASSA; LERA; Academy of Social Sciences, UK; Australian HR Institute; Australian Institute of Management; British Academy of Management (BAM); British Universities Industrial Relations Association; Chartered Institute of Management, UK; Chartered Institute of Personnel & Development, UK.
+He is a Distinguished Member & Life Fellow of ANZAM; and a Fellow of other academies including ASSA; LERA; Academy of Social Sciences, UK; Australian HR Institute; Australian Institute of Management; British Academy of Management (BAM); British Universities Industrial Relations Association; Chartered Institute of Management, UK; Chartered Institute of Personnel & Development, UK.

-He is a Visiting Professor at Newcastle U. Business School, UK, and at Nottingham Business School, UK, and an Associate Fellow, Digital Futures at Work Research Centre (Digit, which includes Monash as an international partner); it is led by Sussex U./Leeds U., and funded by UK Research & Innovation.
+He is a Visiting Professor at Newcastle U. Business School, UK, and at Nottingham Business School, UK, and an Associate Fellow, Digital Futures at Work Research Centre (Digit, which includes Monash as an international partner); it is led by Sussex U./Leeds U., funded by Economic & Social Research Council, UK Research & Innovation.

-He has served as an Examiner, Guest Speaker or Reviewer for universities and enterprises in Africa, the Americas, Asia, Australia, Europe and the Indo-Pacific Region.
+He has served as an Examiner, Guest Speaker or Reviewer for universities and enterprises in Africa, the Americas, Asia, Australia, Europe, and the Indo-Pacific Region.

 He helps to attract high-quality recruits, visitors, grants and donations and generally to promote the interests of organisations that he is involved with.
 For example, he has co-led the Prescott Family Foundation lectures and the annual symposia that are held jointly by Monash and Melbourne universities to honour the late the Hon.
 Emeritus Professor Joe Isaac.